Skip to main content

 3.12 Salary

-A salary is the total taxable compensation that a graduate assistant is to receive from the University over the contract period of a graduate assistantship.
-The salary payment method may be either hourly or salary, depending on the exempt or non-exempt classification of the graduate assistantship.
-Payment or waiver of tuition and fees are not included in the salary.
+The total taxable compensation that a graduate assistant is to receive from the University over the contract period of a graduate assistantship.
+The Salary payment method may be either hourly or Salary, depending on the Exempt or Non-Exempt classification of the graduate assistantship.
+Payment or waiver of tuition and fees are not included in the Salary.

 3.13 Semester or Session